The Assessment Process:

 Assessment Day :

-The most important thing is that your child feels happy and so the environment will be calm and friendly from the beginning.
+The most important thing is that your child feels comfortable and at ease.
+The assessment will take place in a calm, friendly and supportive environment.

 The Report:

-The assessor may give some insights at the end of the assessments; however, you will need to wait for the full report for a dyslexia diagnosis.
+The assessor may give some insights at the end of the assessments; however, you will need to wait for the full report for confirmation of a dyslexia diagnosis.

-Approximately three weeks after the assessment, you will receive a full, detailed written report that includes personalised support and intervention recommendations.
+Approximately three to four weeks after the assessment, you will receive a full, detailed written report that includes personalised support and intervention recommendations.

 Reports are prepared in accordance with the latest SASC guidelines.
 For more information, please visit http://www.sasc.org.uk/.